m-kosman/CS_361_Microservice_A/README.md

 # database is a local persistent SQL database.

 # Prior to running, you must first set up the database.
 To do this, run task_category_db.py
 # and the database should be prefilled with the categories and keywords.
+New keywords are
+# only added based on user feedback.

 # This program uses a request reply broker model for communication.